 Protected and productiveAs I’ve noted in past blogs, being on the latest version of Windows provides you with the best in creativity, protection and productivity.
 This has never been truer than with Windows 11!
 Windows 11’s minimum system requirements enable a new era of experiences, reliability and security.
 As Panos Panay shared in June, this is the first version of a new era of Windows.
 And, for customers who are using a device that is not eligible for Windows 11, Windows 10 is a great place to be.
 Windows 10 will be serviced through Oct.
 14, 2025 and we previously announced that the next feature update to Windows 10 is coming very soon, continuing to offer you both support and choice with Windows.

 As we closely monitor the measured and phased rollout of Windows 11, we will continue to share timely information on the status of the rollout and known issues (open and resolved) across all Windows feature and monthly updates via the Windows release health dashboard and @WindowsUpdate.
 As always, please continue to tell us about your experience by providing comments or suggestions via Feedback Hub.

 1 The Windows 11 upgrade will start to be delivered to qualifying devices beginning Oct.
 4, 2021.
 Timing varies by device.

 2 Eligible Windows 10 devices must be on version 2004 or later, and have installed the Sept.
 14, 2021 servicing update or later, to upgrade directly to Windows 11.

 3 Certain features require specific hardware; see Windows 11 specifications for more information.

 4 New Windows 11 users will be shown and need to accept the Microsoft Software License Terms after selecting “Download and install” before the download will commence.

-5 It may take several days for downloads to be available in the VLSC and similar channels across all products, markets and languages.
+5 Downloads will be available the week of October 11th in the VLSC and similar channels across all products, markets and languages.

 Source: How to get Windows 11